spatie/blender/readme.md

 ### Laravel
 - Download the master branch
 - Edit your Homestead.yaml file and add Blender as site
-- Create a DB 'Blender' in Homestead MySQL
+- Create a DB 'blender' in Homestead MySQL

 Run in your VM project root folder: